FIL Guadalajara: Uxue Alberdi

 In order to give visibility to literary creation in Basque at one of the industry´s most important international events, the Etxepare Basque Institute has been promoting participation in the FIL since 2011 by some of the most outstanding writers in the Basque language, offering Mexican and international audiences an opportunity to discover a unique literature that has reaped notable successes in recent years.
 After the 2020 hiatus, Uxue Alberdi takes over from names such as Kirmen Uribe, Arantxa Urretabizkaia, Bernardo Atxaga, Karmele Jaio, Harkaitz Cano, Anjel Lertxundi and Eider Rodriguez.

-Sobre Uxue Alberdi
+About Uxue Alberdi

 Uxue Alberdi (Elgoibar, 1984) is the author of short stories, novels, essays, chronicles and children´s literature.
 She has won the Euskadi Literature Prize twice, once in the category of children´s and young people´s literature for ‘Besarkada’ and once in the category of essay for ‘Kontrako eztarritik’ (Reverso).
-His novel ‘Jenisjoplin’ was awarded the 111 Akademia Prize and has been translated into Spanish and English.
+Her novel ‘Jenisjoplin’ was awarded the 111 Akademia Prize and has been translated into Spanish and English.
 She currently teaches literary workshops, writes opinion articles, translates, facilitates reading groups, writes lyrics, etc. Together with Ainhoa Agirreazaldegi, Alberdi founded the bertsolari school, Bertso Eskola Feminista.